adamgligor/adamgligor.github.io/_posts/2017-01-26-Odata-4-services-introduction.md

 | $top         | Returns only the first n the results.                                             |

 Fist the query capabilities have to be enabled in the edm.
-TODO: how to globally enable them
+Could not find a global switch for that so I will do it individually on an entity level.
+Here's how to enable various query capabilities:

 ```c#
     private static IEdmModel GetEdmModel()